-- Authorizing \$1.5 billion in formula grants for subsidized summer jobs for youth in- and out-of-school ages 14-24.
-This program will help in-school youth remain connected to the education system and avoid involvement in the criminal and juvenile justice system. - Authorizing \$2 billion in formula grants for partially subsidized year-round jobs for youth ages 16-24 who have been out of school and work for more than four months.
+- Authorizing \$1.5 billion in formula grants for subsidized summer jobs for in- and out-of-school youth ages 14 to 24.
+This program will help in-school youth remain connected to the education system and avoid involvement in the criminal and juvenile justice system. - Authorizing \$2 billion in formula grants for partially subsidized year-round jobs for youth ages 16 to 24 who are out of school and work.
 This program provides opportunity youth with the extended entry-level work experiences and work-readiness skills that are vital to improved employment outcomes.